-We observe the following patterns: first, concerning the news attention measures, the combination of macroeconomic predictors and textual predictors leads to accuracy gains in many cases compared to the setting with macroeconomic or textual predictors only.
-In the cases where adding textual predictors does not improve forecast performance, it does not materially harm either.
-The incremental value from adding textual predictors is pronounced in the tails and more so for the forecasting models that feature a linear predictive relationship.
-Improved tail forecasting with textual data points to a scenario where textual predictors are especially helpful in extreme economic environments, where timely news data might reflect the economic overall picture and are useful predictors for macroeconomic variables.
-In times like the Great Recession or the COVID-19 pandemic, developments like uncertainty and political changes might have been more closely captured than by hard economic indicators.
-In Horseshoe, Lasso and Ridge, textual predictors might compensate the non-modeled complexity in form of a non-linear predictive relationship.
+The combination of macroeconomic predictors and text-based predictors leads to accuracy gains in many cases, especially in the tails, compared to the setting with macroeconomic predictors alone.
+The addition of tone-adjusted topic proportions leads to even lower overall quantile scores compared to economic predictors and unadjusted topic proportions (FRED \& Topics).
+In those cases where the addition of text-based predictors does not improve forecast performance, it does not have a materially adverse effect either.
+The incremental value from adding text-based predictors is pronounced in the tails.
+Improved tail forecasting with textual data suggests a scenario where text-based predictors are particularly helpful in extreme economic environments, where timely news data can reflect the overall economic picture and be useful predictors of macroeconomic variables.
+In times such as the Great Recession or the COVID-19 pandemic, uncertainty and political change may have been better captured than by hard economic indicators.

-Second, in both figures, the quantile scores of the linear models tend to be U-shaped, whereas the quantile scores of the models that feature a non-linear predictive relationships are mainly hump-shaped.
-Hence, the linear models generate comparatively precise forecasts in the center of the distribution whereas the non-linear models shine especially in forecasting the tails.
-In either case, the addition of textual data has a lower impact in the center of the distribution than in the tails.

-Third, within the class of methods that feature a non-linear predictive relationship, Gaussian processes have a slight edge over QR forests across variables and quantiles, with more cases where they produce more precise and significantly better forecasts than an AR(1) model according to the \cite{diebold1995} test.
-Within the class of linear models, the Horseshoe shrinkage prior overall underperforms the Lasso and Ridge shrinkage priors in the tails.
-Ridge, as a \emph{purely global} shrinkage prior, is at least on par with Lasso which, as a \emph{global-local} shrinkage prior, applies predictor-specific shrinkage.
-Hence, the richer shrinkage patterns offered by Lasso do not pay off in this analysis.
-These results are consistent with a dense representation of the prediction problem where many weak predictors are relevant rather than with a sparse structure where few important predictors can be selected and the others are dismissed \citep{Giannone2021}.
+Within the class of the three linear models, the Horseshoe shrinkage prior underperforms the Lasso and Ridge in the tails.
+Ridge, as a purely global shrinkage prior, outperforms Horseshoe and Lasso.
+Thus, the richer shrinkage patterns offered by Horseshoe does not pay off in our analysis.
+These results are consistent with a dense representation of the prediction problem, where many weak predictors are relevant, rather than a sparse structure, where a few important predictors can be selected and the others are discarded.